Instant Internet Girlfriend

 I picked up my phone and started to tweet.

-Gina Twardosz is a first year Creative Nonfiction MFA candidate at Columbia College Chicago.
+Gina Twardosz is a first year Creative Nonfiction MFA candidate.
 She has been published twice in the Saint Mary's College literary journal, The Avenue, and she has worked as a journalist for four years.
 She is a writer of humor and heartbreaking prose, which she balances with working on the occasional screenplay and spending about 20 hours a day online.
 You can find her musings on Twitter under the handle @okaypompeii.